gpbl/react-day-picker/docs/Basic.md

 }
 ```

-[See this example](http://www.gpbl.org/react-day-picker/examples/#disabled) showing a similar implementation.
+[This example](http://www.gpbl.org/react-day-picker/examples/#disabled) shows a similar implementation.

+## Next steps

+Modifiers are a powerful concept behind react-day-picker.
+Read more about them in the [next chapter](Modifiers.md).